k8ssandra/k8ssandra/docs/content/en/blog/articles/minio-backup/index.md

 Using port forwarding, you can expose access to the MinIO UI in the browser on port 9000:

 ```
-% kubectl port-forward service/minio 9000:9000 -n minio
+% kubectl port-forward service/minio 9000 -n minio
 Forwarding from 127.0.0.1:9000 -> 9000
 Forwarding from [::1]:9000 -> 9000
 ```

-Now you can login to MinIO at [http://localhost:9000](http://localhost:9000) using your install time defined credentials:
+Now you can login to MinIO at [http://localhost:9000](http://localhost:9000) using your install time defined credentials (if you used the same commands above they would be `minio_key` and `minio_secret`):

 ![MinIO Login](minio-login.png)